 Lacking nutrients is not good for the best immune function, and vitamin D is no exception to this rule.
-Vitamin D has proven to be one of the best antiviral supplements because it acts as a nutrient in the body, but also helps the body make its own antimicrobials called cathelicidin and defensins.
+Vitamin D has proven to be one of the best antiviral supplements because it acts as a nutrient in the body but also helps the body make its own antimicrobials called cathelicidin and defensins.

 Mounting research supports the fact that vitamin D may reduce the risk of serious infections, including SARS CoV2 (COVID-19).
-While association does not equal causation, many health expert publications, including the Journal of the American Medical Association, now recommend checking and treating vitamin D deficiency.
+While the association does not equal causation, many health expert publications, including the Journal of the American Medical Association, now recommend checking and treating vitamin D deficiency.

 Make sure to check with your doctor to see what your vitamin D level is.
 If it is low, I recommend following the dosing guidelines developed by Grassroots Health.

 You can also check vitamin D levels at home.
 Find out about vitamin D test costs too.